-When 10% siderite was present, dynamic retention of 3230S HPAM was noticeably less than during static-retention tests $(50.8-95.6 \,\mu\text{g/g} \text{ vs. } 128-137 \,\mu\text{g/g})$.
-Also, dynamic retention appeared higher under aerobic conditions vs. anaerobic conditions (95.6 vs. 50.8 μ g/g), in contrast to the results from the static adsorption experiments.
+When 10% siderite was present, dynamic retention of 3230S HPAM was noticeably less than during static retention tests (50.8-95.6 μ g/g versus 128-137 μ g/g).
+Also dynamic retention appeared higher under aerobic conditions versus anaerobic conditions (95.6 versus 50.8 μ g/g), in contrast to the results from the static adsorption experiments.
 Several explanations for the differences are conceivable.
-First, Mungan (1969) and Zhang and Seright (2014) also noted that adsorption from static measurements was higher than retention from dynamic measurements.
+First, Mungan (1969) and Zhang and Seright (2014) also noted that adsorption from static measurents was higher than retention from dynamic measurements.
 In this previous literature, this observation was attributed to larger contact area between the polymer solution and the rock surface in loose sand, whereas in a compacted sandpack, a lower fraction of the siderite area may be accessible to the polymer.
-A second explanation is that the dynamic-retention experiments were performed too fast to allow adequate dissolution and reaction with iron-as mentioned for the pyrite experiments earlier.
+A second explanation is that the dynamic retention experiments were performed too fast to allow adequate dissolution and reaction with iron-as mentioned for the pyrite experiments earlier.
 If the dynamic experiments had been performed at lower rates, retention values may have been more consistent with the static results.
-This argument suggests that flow rates should be representative of the field application when performing dynamic-retention tests.
-A third factor helps to explain why retention on siderite was sensitive to the presence of oxygen for the dynamic experiments (Table 5) but not sensitive to oxygen for the static experiments (Fig. 2).
+This argument suggests that the static retention results are more applicable to a field application.
+A third factor helps to explain why retention on siderite was sensitive to the presence of oxygen for the dynamic experiments (Fig. 4) but not sensitive to oxygen for the static experiments (Fig. 2).
 Oxidative degradation during the aerobic experiments resulted in viscosity losses.
 During the dynamic experiments with siderite, these viscosity losses were interpreted as high retention (because a capillary viscometer was used for polymer detection).
 In contrast, these viscosity losses did not affect the retention calculations during the static experiments because TOC was used for polymer detection.
-For our circumstances, it is suggested in future study to perform dynamic-retention tests with the TOC detection method and compare results to those of the viscosity method to quantify the effect of polymer degradation.
+For our circumstances, this argument also favors acceptance of the static retention results over the dynamic results.